 stupidly-reverbed trancey supersaw and

 pointless massive pad patches.
-But it's just the common case of the
+But it was just the common case of the

-factory preset programmers being retarded (or simply catering to the
+factory preset programmers being lazy (or simply catering to the

 needs of the public / average customer back in the year 2000).

 Nova's architecture turns